arthur-x/Sync/README.md

 ![ScreenMode](./screenshots/screenmode.png)

-However, you can exit the *Screen Mode* at any time by simply pressing `esc`, which is the default way of exiting a full-screened window in Chrome.
+However, you can exit the *Screen Mode* at any time by simply pressing `esc`.
 The video will be paused at the time you exit *Screen Mode* for you to set another timer.

 ### Step 4: Another Round